iltommi/qdb-documentation/source/reference/qdb_shell.rst

     qdbsh:ok >

 This means the shell is ready to accept commands.
 Only one command at a time may be specified.

-It is executed as soon as enter is pressed and cannot be canceled or roll-backed.
+**A command is executed as soon as Enter is pressed and cannot be canceled or rolled back.**

 To exit the shell, enter the command ``exit``.
 To list the available commands, type ``help``.
 For the list of supported commands, see :ref:`qdbsh-commands-reference`